-Canon 5D Mark III versus Olympus E-M1 II
+Canon 5D Mark III vs Olympus E-M1 II

-The Canon EOS 5D Mark III and the Olympus OM-D E-M1 Mark II are two digital cameras that were officially introduced, respectively, in March 2012 and September 2016.
+The Canon EOS 5D Mark III and the Olympus OM-D E-M1 Mark II are two digital cameras that were revealed to the public, respectively, in March 2012 and September 2016.
 The 5D Mark III is a DSLR, while the E-M1 II is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D Mark III) and a Four Thirds (E-M1 II) sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Olympus provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 22.1 megapixels, whereas the Olympus provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark III vs Olympus E-M1 II

 An illustration of the physical size and weight of the Canon 5D Mark III and the Olympus E-M1 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 5D Mark III – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II is considerably smaller (31 percent) than the Canon 5D Mark III.
 Moreover, the E-M1 II is substantially lighter (40 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.